The "Narrow Down the Choices" ETF List

 Evolve High Interest Savings Account Fund (HISA)

-These ETFs invest in high interest savings accounts in Canada.
+These ETFs invest in high interest savings accounts in Canada and are all in Canadian dollars.
 They offer a nice rate of interest while keeping your money safe and accessible.

 Cash ETFs